Granárium

 Where the Gemer Region Sets the Table

-Jablonov nad Turňou sits in the Gemer district of southern Slovakia, a stretch of countryside where agriculture and tradition have shaped the kitchen far more than any passing food trend.
+Granárium is a restaurant in Jablonov nad Turňou, Slovakia, serving Slovak home cooking with Mediterranean influences.
 The village itself is the kind of place you pass through on the way to the Slovak Karst, a UNESCO-listed cave system that draws geology enthusiasts and walkers rather than culinary tourists.
 That context matters: dining here is not a performance for visitors.
 It is an extension of how the region has always fed itself, with ingredients drawn from the surrounding land and prepared without much ceremony about it.

-Granárium sits at address 137 in Jablonov nad Turňou, a building number that places it in the settled residential fabric of the village rather than on any commercial strip.
+Granárium is at Jablonov nad Turňou 137 in Jablonov nad Turňou, Slovakia.
 The name itself, rooted in the Latin granarium, meaning granary, signals something about the building's history and the kitchen's orientation.
 Granaries were the infrastructure of agricultural life in this part of Central Europe, and a restaurant operating under that name carries at least an implicit argument about where its food comes from.

 The Gemer region has historically been livestock and grain country, shaped by the Slovenské Rudohorie hills to the north and the Aggtelek-Karst borderland to the south.
 What grows and grazes here has always defined what goes on the plate: pork from village-scale production, dairy from upland pastures, mushrooms and game from managed forests, and root vegetables that keep well through the long Slovak winters.
 This is the sourcing tradition that rural Slovak restaurants in this tier draw from, and it produces a kitchen style that prioritizes preservation, fermentation, and slow cooking over rapid turnover of fashionable proteins.